rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 For a simple intuitive explanation of how this can occur, consider the problem of estimating the instantaneous value of $X$.
 Suppose the abundance of $Y$ is very small, such that low copy number noise is very significant.
 Then for any value of $X$, there is a large variety of $Y$ values, and it is difficult to estimate $X$ from $Y$.

-Suppose that $Y$ molecules have a very short lifetime compared to $X, Z$ molecules.
-Then the abundance $Y(t)$ will oscillate very quickly. $Z$ molecules, which are made proportional to the amount of $Y$ molecules, will experience rapid fluctuations in their birth rate.
+Suppose $Y$ molecules have a very short lifetime compared to $X, Z$ molecules.
+Then the abundance $Y$ will oscillate very quickly. $Z$ molecules, which are made proportional to the amount of $Y$ molecules, will experience rapid fluctuations in their birth rate.
 But the $Z$ abundance is related to the number of $Z$ molecules made over the average lifetime of a $Z$ molecule, and thus does not vary much if the $Z$ lifetime is large compared to the $Y$ molecule lifetime.

 In this way, we can accurately estimate the current value of $X$ by looking at the $Z$ abundance, since $Z$ time-averages out the large amount of $Y$ noise.
-This idea of estimation is closely linked with the mutual information (which represents the reduction in uncertainty about the value of $X$.
+This idea of estimation is closely linked with the mutual information (which represents the reduction in uncertainty about the value of $X$).

 ## On Actual Inequalities